jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -L
 ```
-This lists all devices for which support is included.
+This lists all devices for which support is included in the executable.
 If particular hardware is not listed here, you might have to install the necessary libraries and rebuild AIS-catcher.

-To start AIS demodulation, print some occasional statistics (every 10 seconds) and broadcast AIS messages via UDP, we can use the following command:
+To start AIS decoding, print some occasional statistics (every 10 seconds) and send AIS messages via UDP to ports 10110 and 10111, we can use the following command:
 ```console
 AIS-catcher -v 10 -u 127.0.0.1 10110 -u 127.0.0.1 10111
 ```
 If successful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `10110` and port `10111`.
-These UDP messages are the key method to use the output of AIS-catcher and visualize that in OpenCPN or directly send to AIS aggregator websites like MarineTraffic, FleetMon, VesselFinder, ShipXplorer and others.
+These UDP messages are the primary method to forward messages for visualization in OpenCPN or to AIS aggregator websites like MarineTraffic, FleetMon, VesselFinder, ShipXplorer and others.
 See below for more pointers on how this can be set up.
-The screen messages can be suppressed with the option ```-q```.
-That's all there is.
+The AIS NMEA lines on screen can be suppressed with the option ```-q```.

 For RTL-SDR devices performance can be sensitive to the device settings.
 In general a good starting point is the following:
 ```console
 AIS-catcher -gr RTLAGC on TUNER auto -a 192K
 ```
-It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial  so it is definitely worthwhile to try with and without this filter.
-To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at the time, e.g. switch RTLAGC ``on`` or ``off`` and setting the TUNER to ``auto`` and try fixed tuner gains between 0 and 50.
+It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial  so it is definitely worthwhile to try with and without this filter.To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at the time, e.g. switch RTLAGC ``on`` or ``off``. sett the TUNER to ``auto`` or try fixed tuner gains between 0 and 50.
 The hardware settings available depend on the hardware and more details can be found below.

 AIS-catcher also supports the 18 Euro RPI Zero W. However, the hardware might not keep up with the high data flow.
 This can be resolved by activating **fast downsampling** via:
 ```console